Have you ever dreamed of traveling solo through China?

 Traveling throughout China is very different to being a tourist in the major cities like Shanghai or Beijing.

-Outside of the big cities and the main tourist areas, you’ll find that the locals speak very little English, let alone other European languages.
+Outside of the big cities and main tourist areas, you’ll find that the locals speak very little English, let alone other foreign languages.

-This can be a huge barrier for any kind of traveler, but here are some tips to overcome it:
+This can be a huge barrier for any kind of traveler, but here are my tips to overcome it:

-- Don’t be embarrassed to use body language to communicate (but counting with your hands is different in China, so be careful)
+- Don’t be embarrassed to use body language to communicate (counting with your hands is helpful in places like markets)

 - Always have your hotel/destination names on your phone in Chinese so you can get back to your base

-- Also have any dietary restrictions written down in Chinese on your phone
+- Also have any dietary restrictions written down in Chinese on your phone, though they don’t understand veganism in China.

-Great hostels like this one (Hantang Inn, Xi’an) are ideal for solo travel in China.
+Great hostels like this one in Xi’an are ideal for solo travel in China.
 Image by Matyas Rehak on Shutterstock.

 As long as you’re reasonably careful, then hostels are a great choice for solo travelers.